 FAQs

-What is Novak Djokovic’s current ranking in 2025?
+What is Novak Djokovic’s net worth in 2026?

-How much prize money has Novak Djokovic earned in his career?
+How much career prize money has Novak Djokovic earned?

-He has earned over $180 million in prize money, making him the all-time leader in tennis earnings.
+Djokovic has earned more than $190 million in official ATP prize money, the highest total in tennis history.